mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 **What is the Goal of the use case?** <br>

-For the player to be able to view their view of the map and for the Dungeon Master to be able to work with 3.2.3 Change Visability in order to do so.
+For the player to be able to view their view of the map and for the Dungeon Master to be able to work with 3.2.3 Change Visibility in order to do so.

 **Who benefits from the result of this use case?** <br>